Dortiz246/Process_Scheduler_Simulator/README.md

 </p>

 ## Overview
 This project aims to simulate a process scheduler utilizing various scheduling algorithms such as First Come First Serve (FCFS), Shortest Job First (SJF), and Priority Scheduling.
-The purpose is to visualize the scheduling of processes and compare the efficiency of these algorithms in managing the order and execution of processes within a computing environment
+The purpose is to visualize the scheduling of processes and compare the efficiency of these algorithms in managing the order and execution of processes within a computing environment.

+The project will be written in Python.

 ## Features
 This project will explore three different scheduling algorithms: